-Breakdancing is a type of street dance that was developed in the Bronx in New York City in the 1970s.
-It is characterized by acrobatic movements and an emphasis on ground movements, and it quickly gained popularity in the hip-hop community.
-Break dancing is often performed to hip-hop music, but it can also be danced to other styles of music.
+Breakdancing, a form of street dance that originated in the Bronx in New York City during the 1970s, involves acrobatic movements and a focus on ground work.
+It became popular within the hip-hop scene and is commonly performed to hip-hop music, though it can also be danced to other musical genres.

 The main four types of moves are "toprock", "downrock", "power moves", and "freezes".

 House dance is a free street and social dance that originated in Chicago in the 1980s in the underground house music scene.
 This style is known for its unique footwork and body isolations.

 "Jacking", "footwork", and "lofting" are the fundamental elements of House dance.
 The House dance at the beginning of its development was hard and sharp, the movements were performed with tense hands and clearly fixed, the body had to be hard, and the tread must be firm.
 Gradually, the dance movements became more plastic, free, and relaxed.
 There were soft, springy movements of the legs, a gait pushing off the floor.

 Locking is a funky style of dance that was developed in Los Angeles in the late 1960s.
 It is characterized by a combination of fast movements and freezing in improvisational positions for a short time, and then continuing the movements at the same speed.
 Locking is danced to funk or soul.
 And the performers of this dance are called Lockers.
 When dancing, the Lockers always try to interact with the audience, smiling or even doing something comical.